-Luxury cruise ships are scheduled to drop anchor close to Fort Sumter and ferry passengers to shore at Patriots Point, now that the maximum allowed cruise ship visits to Port of Charleston have already been booked for this year.
+Luxury cruise ships are scheduled to drop anchor close to Fort Sumter and ferry passengers to shore at Patriots Point, now that the maximum allowed cruise ship visits to Port Charleston SC have already been booked for this year.

 Mount Pleasant Councilman Gary Santos has been advocating the concept for more than a decade, and with Charleston cruise ships scheduled to reach the State Ports Authority's annual 104-visit cap — for the first time — demand for alternatives appears likely.

 “I got permission from the USCG to do it," Santos said.
 “Two ships already are interested, and I’m getting more calls."